Community Futures organizations are independent non-profit societies, locally-run, and guided by volunteer boards.

 The Board of Directors Biographies:

-Manjit Gholia, (Abbotsford) Manjit has resided in Abbotsford for 42 years, and has been self employed from an early age as an owner / operator of his family's agricultural business.
+Manjit Gholia, Director (Abbotsford) Manjit has resided in Abbotsford for 42 years, and has been self employed from an early age as an owner / operator of his family's agricultural business.
 Having been involved in agriculture for over 35 years, Mangit has served as a director in past years on various agricultural boards such as BC Raspberry Growers Association, BC Raspberry Industry Development Council, BC Horticultural Association, etc. Manjit has associated and served on political boards and has dedicated his time in past municipal, provincial and federal campaigns in Abbotsford.
 He has served as a past director on the provincial Abbotsford South Riding Association.
 Manjit currently serves the Lower Mainland agricultural community with his agricultural consulting business helping farmers and secondary agricultural businesses.